missinglink/ciao/README.md

 The `body` property is sent as the request body.
 If the body is an object then Ciao uses JSON.stringify to convert it to a string before sending it.

+All `request` blocks have access to an object named `config` which contains all the static configuration properties defined in the ciao config. (as discussed above)

 `http.request` reference: http://nodejs.org/api/http.html#http_http_request_options_callback

 ### Examples